kabirbagai21/studdybuddyproject/README.md

 - Leave/Delete group
 - Updated UI

-Note: The "Add Student" functionality has not yet been implemented
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.